LR-WaveHoltz: A Low-Rank Helmholtz Solver: Numerical Examples

 \subsubsection{Timing and compression tests}

 We begin by demonstrating the efficiency of the low-rank framework by comparing runtimes and compression for the Green's function.
 Let $\Omega=[0,5]\times[0,1]$.
-We set the wave speed to $c=1$ and let the forcing be given by a point source located at $(x_0,y_0)$ oscillating with a frequency $\omega$.
-The the solution is the Green's function
+We set the wave speed to $c=1$ and let the forcing be given by a point source located at $(x_0,y_0)$ oscillating with a frequency $\omega$. \revtwo{The solution is given by the Green's function

-where $r(x,y)$ denotes the distance from the evaluation point $(x,y)$ to the point source.
+where $r(x,y)$ denotes the distance from the evaluation point $(x,y)$ to the point source and $H_0^{(1)}$ denotes the Hankel function of the first kind.}

-To quantify the cost of low-rank operations, we time the SBP approximation to the Laplacian of the Green's function followed by an addition and application of the truncation operator $\Tc_\epsilon$ to mimic a time step.
-To get stable timings we repeat this 100 times.
-We fix the frequency to be $\omega=5\pi$ and the location of the point source to be $(x_0,y_0)=(-0.1,0.5)$.
+To quantify the cost of low-rank operations, we time the SBP approximation to the Laplacian of the Green's function followed by an addition and application of the truncation operator $\Tc_\epsilon$ to mimic a time step. \revtwo{To get stable timings we repeat this 100 times.
+We fix the frequency to be $\omega=5\pi$ and the location of the point source to be $(x_0,y_0)=(-0.05,0.5)$.
 The domain $\Omega$ is partitioned into $5 \times 1$ blocks and vary the number of points per wavelength (PPW) (see Table~\ref{table:Ex1PPW}).
-To compare the full- and low-rank methods, we consider truncation tolerances: $\epsilon=10^{-1}h^{-1}\epsilon=10^{-2}h^{-1}$ and $\epsilon=10^{-3}h^{-1}$.
+To compare the full- and low-rank methods, we consider truncation tolerances: $\epsilon=10^{-2}h^{-1}$, $\epsilon=10^{-3}h^{-1}$ and $\epsilon=10^{-4}h^{-1}$.}

 We investigate how the rank of the Green's function behaves for various levels of truncation.
 Since the rank is an inherent property of the function itself, this will work as a guideline on how to choose the tolerance depending on the desired rank.